KristopherManalo/KristopherManalo/README.md

 ## Kristopher Manalo
-Second-year student at University of California, San Diego, majoring in Computer Engineering
+Third-year student at University of California, San Diego, majoring in Computer Engineering